Shankarganesh2004/genai_health_summary/README.md

 Upload a blood report image and receive a summary like:

 > Hemoglobin is low, suggesting mild anemia.
 Glucose and HbA1c are elevated, indicating prediabetes.
 ALT is high, suggesting liver stress.
 Platelets are slightly elevated.
 Consider dietary changes and follow-up with a doctor.
+You can access the streamlit app through the link:https://blood-summary.streamlit.app/